d-sko/showdown-angular/README.md

   - **attribute:** set value to provide the text to parse
   - **element:** set markdown content by including a markdown file with `ng-include`
 - you can also use `showdown-excerpt` with the same attributes (`showdown` and `sd-options`) for an excerpt of the content as plain text.
 As additional attributes you can set `length` to define after how many characters the text is cut of (default: 50) and `end` to set the text that should be applied to the end (default: '...')
   - a note about performance: `showdown-excerpt` does the same markdown parsing as `showdown` and removes all html tags with regex.
+- you can use the `showdown` provider to convert markdown
+  - it is possible to set global options by including `showdownProvider` in `app.config()`, there you can call `showdownProvider.setOptions()` to pass a default option object

-### Example
+### Examples
 This example assumes there is a `$scope.markdown` variable which contains the markdown-string to parse.

 - element: